LegacyUpdate/LegacyUpdate/README.md

 * [Visual Studio 2008](https://my.visualstudio.com/Downloads?q=Visual%20Studio%20Express%202008%20with%20Service%20Pack%201&pgroup=) for compiling a build that works on XP RTM and 2000 SP4 - not required if you only want to build for XP SP2 and later
 * [NSIS](https://nsis.sourceforge.io/)

-In `activex/build/` you will need to download the following additional files:
+In `setup/` you will need to download the following additional files:

 * A copy of updroots.exe, which you can extract from [this update](http://download.windowsupdate.com/d/msdownload/update/software/secu/2015/03/rvkroots_3f2ce4676450c06f109b5b4e68bec252873ccc21.exe) using 7-Zip or extract.exe.

+I’ve already bundled copies of the NSIS plugins [w7tbp](https://nsis.sourceforge.io/TaskbarProgress_plug-in) (Windows 7+ taskbar progress bar feature - zlib license), [FindProc](https://nsis.sourceforge.io/FindProcDLL_plug-in) (checks if a process is running - ? license), and my fork of [NSxfer](https://github.com/kirb/nsis-nsxfer) (file downloader - zlib license).

 ### Testing
 For debugging, if running on XP with IE8, install [Utilu IE Collection](https://www.utilu.com/iecollection/).
 IE6/IE7 is much more useful for debugging the native code, because of its simplistic single-process model.
 Visual Studio is able to launch it and directly attach to the process the code is running in.

 To configure the debugger:

-1. Right click LegacyUpdateOCX in the Solution Explorer &rarr; Properties
+1. Right click LegacyUpdate in the Solution Explorer &rarr; Properties
 2. In the Debugging tab, set the Command field to:
 	* For system IE install: `$(ProgramW6432)\Internet Explorer\iexplore.exe`
 	* For Utilu IE6 RTM: `$(ProgramW6432)\Utilu IE Collection\IE600\iexplore.exe`